pghalliday/json-doc-stream/README.md

 stream.on('parsed', parsed => {
   // handle the parsed JSON document
-  // could be an array or object
+  // could be an object, array, string,
+  // number, boolean or null
 });

 stream.on('error', error => {